apexfarm/ApexDI/README.md

 }
 ```

-### 4.3 Test with Service Provider
+### 4.3 Test with Ad Hoc Service

-This is not suitable to test static classes as controllers, but will be a convenient way to test services registered in a DI.
+This is not suitable to test static classes as controllers, but will be a convenient way to test particular services on ad hoc basis.
 The following `AccountService` may depend on `IAccountRepository` to perform the CRUD requests to Salesforce database.
-We can also replace `IAccountRepository` by creating a mockup repository, so no actual requests are made to Salesforce database, which gives performance improvement a lot.
+Here we provided a `NullLogger` to silence the logging service during testing.
+And we can also consider to replace `IAccountRepository` with a mockup repository to silence the actual requests made to Salesforce database, which gives performance boost a lot.

 ```java
 @isTest